 Welcome to the Systems Biology Laboratory at the University of Melbourne.

 At the Systems Biology Lab we build and analyse mathematical models of biological processes, pathways and networks, and the cellular geometries within which these processes take place.
-We apply these models to problems in human health and physiology, including heart disease, cancer, nanomedicine and synthetic biology.
+We apply these models to problems in human health and physiology, including heart disease, cancer, nanomedicine, and in synthetic biology.

 We are based in the School of Mathematics and Statistics and in the Department of Biomedical Engineering at the University of Melbourne.